ArthurPog/stats-preview-card-component/README.md

-# Stats preview card component challenge from Frontend Mentor
+# My fifth project and solution to the stats preview card component challenge over at [Frontend Mentor](https://www.frontendmentor.io/challenges)

 ## This was the assignment